pylhc/MapClass2/Readme.md

 to calculate the first and second order moments of a beam to any given map order.
 In addition, several map manipulations can be done.

-The beam is assumed gaussian in the x, px, y, py and t.
+The beam is assumed gaussian in x, px, y, py and t.
 The beam energy spread distribution could be chosen to be gaussian or uniform.

 INSTALL INSTRUCTIONS